enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 To add GUI Image, you need to set the name and image files path relative to the engine.
 The layer of the image can be selected from the drop down.

 To add GUI Button, you need to set the name, and normal image file path relative to the engine.

-The Button can be interactive, depending on the player state.
-If player is set interactive, the following logic is used:

-#.
-If The button doesn't have an trigger, and have a disabled image set, the disabled image will be shown.
-#.
-If on click image is set, and mouse is down over the button, on click image is shown.
-Also Trigger will be run.
-For details, please check :ref:`Triggers`.
-#.
-If on hover image is set, and mouse cursor is over the button, that image will be shown.
-#.
-If all else were wrong, the normal image will be shown.
+The rest of the fields are optional.
+For details please check :ref:`GUI Button Settings`.

 The layer of the button can be selected from the drop down.